nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Succeed:

-* Outcome: If the command is successful, it lists all people and displays a message "Listed all people" along with a table of employee data as shown below.
+* Outcome: If the command is successful, it lists all employees and displays a message "Listed all employees" along with a table of employee data as shown below.

 ![Display from list Command](images/listDisplay.png)

 Fail:
 * Outcome: If the command format is incorrect, it displays a warning message "Unknown command."

-### Editing a employee : `edit`
+### Editing an employee : `edit`

 Edits an existing employee in the address book.